Uniswap/web3-react/README.md

 ## Migrating from v6 to v8 (with Web3ReactProvider)

-Connectors are now setup independently, in which you may get the connector and it's hooks directly, meaning you don't have to use a Web3ReactProvider.
+Connectors are now setup independently, in which you may get the connector and its hooks directly, meaning you don't have to use a Web3ReactProvider.
 If you want a to connect a bunch of connectors, and be able to select what connector to use in the useWeb3React hook, the Web3ReactProvider is what you're looking for.

 Let's start by upgrading the packages.
 This example is using MetaMask and Coinbase Wallet connectors.
-The @^ will let you choose what package version to install.
+The @^ will let you choose what package version to install. @web3-react/store and @web3-react/types will be installed as a dependancy of @web3-react/core.
+Zustand will also be installed which is used by each connector to keep state.
+All wallet connectors have new packages so remove all the connectors you have.
+You'll find not all connectors available in v6 are in v8.

 ### Updating Packages